poissonconsulting/rpdo/cran-comments.md

 ## Downstream dependencies

 rsoi is the only downstream dependency
-Checked rsoi: 0 errors | 0 warnings | 0 notes
+Checked rsoi: 0 errors | 0 warnings | 1 note

+The note in rsoi is unrelated to rpdo.